anonymous541575/mslr-arb-replication-package/README.md

 * preprocessed graph datasets;
 * scripts for reproducing the main experimental results;
 * baseline scripts for Devign and CodeBERT;
-* graph-encoder comparison scripts for GCN, GAT, GraphSAGE, and the proposed encoder;
 * commands for reproducing the main result tables.

 ---